felix-zenk/tor-quick/README.md

       FORWARD_ADDR3: 22:ssh-server
       FORWARD_ADDR4: 6667:irc-server
   volumes:
-    - hidden-service:/var/lib/tor/hidden_service
+    - "hidden-service:/var/lib/tor/hidden_service"
   restart: unless-stopped

 volumes:
   hidden-service:
 ```

-> Keep in mind, that [not every listening port can be used](https://support.torproject.org/relay-operators/default-exit-ports/)
+> Keep in mind that [not every listening port can be used](https://support.torproject.org/relay-operators/default-exit-ports/)
 > and relay operators may constrain the usable ports further.

 To view just the active forwards: